spoo503/100-days-of-python-Learning./README.md

 ##🧠 What I learned:
 I understood how to convert a mathematical formula into code and how loops can be used to repeat the process easily.

+#Goal:

 Still learning step by step and improving every day 🚀
-#100DaysOfCode #Python #LearningJourney

 ###Day 6 – Python Learning Plan

 ##📚 Topics Covered

 1.Strings
 2.String methods.
 3.Indexing

 🧠 What I Have Learned

-string- a group of characters or letters is known as string.
+*string- a group of characters or letters is known as string.

 ## string methods:
 1. str.upper()- converts all characters into capital letters
 2. str.lower()- convert all characters into small letters.